aditya-deriv/k3s-multi-node-with-external-db/README.md

 ## Destroy the setup:
 > **Warning**
 > This is a destructive command.
-So before you execute it, please make sure you are destroying only required resources and it is not impacting any other resources.
+So before its execution, please make sure you are destroying only required resources and it is not impacting any other resources.
 You may use following command to perform a dry run to see the resources being deleted are the ones which are intended to be.
 >```
 >terraform destroy
 >```